yardimli/booktranslatezone/README.md

     ```

 ### 3. Configuration
-1. Edit the file `includes/db.php` and enter your database credentials.
+1. Copy the file `includes/db.copy.php` to `includes/db.php` and enter your database credentials.

 ### 4. File Permissions
 The web server needs permission to write to the following directories.
 On a Linux system, you can often achieve this with: